shareaholic/cookie_monster/README.md

 This includes a method `cookie_monster` which behaves just like `cookies`.
 Otherwise, you need to instantiate a new CookieMonster::Jar object with a `request` and `response` objects.
+You can also provide options for the cookie setting.
 This could look like the following:

 ```ruby
 def cookie_monster